-This one of its kind science museum was the brain child of PD Ravindra, a former mechanical engineer and retired Hindustan Aeronautics Ltd (HAL), chief of maintenance.
-His keen interest in science, technology and innovation led to the opening of this museum.
-The main idea behind setting up this museum was to use simple techniques to convey various concepts of science, especially to children.
-The museum is named after the innovator’s mother.
+This one-of-a-kind science museum is the brainchild of P.D.
+Ravindra, a former mechanical engineer and retired chief of maintenance of Hindustan Aeronautics Ltd (HAL).
+His keen interest in science, technology and innovation led to the opening of Amma Saraswati Loka.
+The main idea behind the establishment of the museum was to use simple techniques to convey various scientific concepts, especially to children.
+The museum is named after Ravindra’s mother.

-Spread across three floors, the museum space also has an industrial workshop in its premises.
-The ground floor houses numerous hands on instruments and science models made from recyclable and everyday items like an exercise cycle combined with a wet grinder for women, a hands on kitchen platform with a wall mounted rotating spice box, a helicopter servicing unit, a portable traffic control kit, convertible space saving furniture like a four-seater table that turns into a cot, customized metal flower pots and seats and an illustration of Jacob’s ladder or a high voltage climbing arc.
+Spread across three floors, the museum space also has an industrial workshop on its premises.
+The ground floor houses numerous hands-on instruments and scientific models made from recycled materials and everyday items.
+These include: an exercise cycle combined with a wet grinder for women, a kitchen platform with a wall-mounted rotating spice box, a helicopter-servicing unit, a portable traffic-control kit, convertible space-saving furniture like a four-seater table that turns into a cot, customized metal flower pots and seats and an illustration of Jacob’s Ladder or a high-voltage climbing arc.

 The first floor is dedicated to famous scientists of the past, archiving their theories and inventions.
-The terrace floor is a cradle of a variety of plants along with installations that explain complicated scientific concepts in the simplest form.
-A periscope made of drain pipes, a circular machinery that explains the ideology of lunar and solar eclipse and a board game that enforces the idea of concentration are some of the interesting attractions of the museum.
-What makes the museum more fascinating, is the narrative attached to each installation.
+The terrace houses a variety of plants along with installations that explain complicated scientific concepts in the simplest form.
+A periscope made of drain pipes, circular machinery that explains the ideology of lunar and solar eclipses and a board game that enforces the idea of concentration are some of the museum’s fascinating attractions.
+What makes the museum more interesting is the narrative attached to each installation.

-This one of its kind model has various tools and equipment's that could be used for servicing a helicopter along with a CCTV camera attached to it.
+This one-of-a-kind model has various tools and equipment that can be used to service a helicopter

-This portable traffic monitoring equipment is fitted with with lights, barriers, a public address system and even a battery.
+This portable traffic-monitoring equipment is fitted with with lights, barriers, a public-address system and a battery

-The concept behind this invention was to ensure easier access to the spice boxes, which is the most important aspect of an Indian kitchen.
-Its basically functions as a wheel with containers attached at the end.
+The concept behind this invention was to ensure easier access to the spice box, which is the most important aspect of an Indian kitchen.
+It basically functions as a wheel with containers attached around it.

-This installation was designed to aid an Indian housewife - both in kitchen work and exercisng .
-It is based on a pedal-operated battery charger and a cycle, which rotates a wet grinder.
+This installation was designed to aid Indian housewives--both with kitchen work and exercising.
+It is based on a pedal-operated battery charger and a cycle that rotates a wet grinder.

 This hall documents theories, contributions and quotes by famous scientists.